wp-plugins/events-manager-extended/readme.txt

 * Change: lots of code cleanups and extra checks
 * Bugfix: editing a recurrence instance now changes it to a normal event as expected
 * Bugfix: settings dbem_small_calendar_event_title_format and dbem_small_calendar_event_title_seperator are no longer ignored
+* Bugfix: location deletion works again
+* Bugfix/feature: more than one map on one page is now possible (for single/global maps mixed as well)